-If your property is a good candidate for solar, LEAP will ask you to share a copy of your prior year’s electric usage by email or text.
-Email a screenshot or pdf to firstname.lastname@example.org.
+If your property is a good candidate for solar, LEAP will email you back asking you to share a copy of your prior year’s electric usage.
 This step helps the installer to determine the optimal size system for your home.

-Through a comprehensive and competitive bidding process, we selected two qualified local solar installers for the campaign.
-Once your electric bill is in hand, we’ll forward your contact information on to one of them.
-Within three to five days, that installer will contact you to schedule a free site visit to your home to create a proposal tailored for you, your budget, and your home’s energy needs.
-Sometimes a preliminary proposal is sent using software.
+Through a comprehensive and competitive bidding process, we selected four qualified local solar installers for the campaign.
+Once your electric usage is in hand, LEAP will forward your contact information on to one of them.
+Within 3-5 business days, that installer will contact you to schedule a free site visit to your home to create a proposal tailored for you, your budget, and your home’s energy needs.

+The installer will do a site visit to evaluate your property and identify the best system for your needs.
+Then, they’ll send you a proposal tailored to your home, including financing options.
 Decide whether the proposal, pricing and financing options are right for you.
-This may involve a back and forth with the installer to further tailor your options.
+This may involve a back-and-forth with the installer to further tailor your options.
 If you aren’t able to move forward right away, at least you have a better idea of your options!

 Once your system is up and running, you use electricity as it is generated and sell back any surplus electricity to the utility.
 Through “net energy metering,” you get a one-to-one, kilowatt hour-for-kilowatt hour credit on your bill for every unit of electricity produced and put back on the electric grid.